afqmrl/Rough-terrain-robot/USAGE.md

 # Usage

+This section should explain how to use the project, including any setup necessary beyond the installation steps.

 ## Setup
 Describe any steps necessary to set up the project after the installation is complete.
 This could include setting environment variables, configuring software, or other preparatory tasks.